jimhigson/oboe.js-dissertation/main/main.md

 2000 by exposing Microsoft's Active X *Xml Http Request* (XHR) class to the Javascript sandbox.
 This was widely copied and near equivalents were added to all major browsers.
 In 2006 the interface was eventually formalised by the W3C [@xhrWorkingDraft].
-XHR's slow progresss to standardisation reflected a period of general stagnation for web standards.
+XHR's slow progress to standardisation reflected a period of general stagnation for web standards.
 HTML4 reached Recommendation status in 2001 but having subsequently found several evolutionary dead ends such as XHTML, there